AndresBo/course-info-app/README.md

 This repository contains the code for the frontend.
 See the backend [here](https://github.com/AndresBo/express-notes-app-backend)

+The backend was deployed using Render.com.

-App was deployed by deploying the backend online using Render.com and making a copy to the backend of the production build of our react application.
+The backend contains a copy of the production build of our react application.
+The backend shows the main page of the production build.